What Is Demand Planning?

 How Does Demand Planning Work?

 Effective demand planning requires businesses to use demand forecasting to identify consumer trends, which inform their shipment schedules.
 While devising an efficient shipment schedule is critical to demand planning, effectively promoting high-volume products to influence demand is equally essential.
+Understanding consumer demand is crucial for optimising shipment schedules and ensuring promotions are executed effectively.

 How Is Demand Planning Different from Demand Forecasting?

 It is common to see demand planning and demand forecasting used interchangeably, but there is an essential distinction between these terms.
+Forecasting and demand planning are related but distinct processes within supply chain management, each playing a unique role in optimising business operations.

 While demand forecasting involves predicting demand by analysing customer data, demand planning also includes additional inventory management considerations, such as where goods should be shipped and stored.